-The Stamford Historical Society
+The Stamford Historical Society Presents

-LAW & ORDER: the History of the Stamford Police Department 1830-1956
+Law & Order: The History of the Stamford Police Department 1830-1956

-Courtesy Alexander A. Koprosk, Jr.
+Courtesy Alexander A. Koproski, Jr.

 1982